-Secretary KATHLEEN SEBELIUS (Department of Health and Human Services): Kids, pregnant women are the vast majority.
+KATHLEEN SEBELIUS: Kids, pregnant women are the vast majority.
 But then older seniors, many of whom are in nursing homes, and very disabled individuals.

-Governor CHRIS CHRISTIE (Republican, New Jersey): I think you find this in a bipartisan way.
+CHRIS CHRISTIE: I think you find this in a bipartisan way.
 Governors just want flexibility to run our states.

 ROVNER: That's Republican Governor Chris Christie of New Jersey.

-Governor HALEY BARBOUR (Republican, Mississippi): If I could get total flexibility, I'd take a two percent cap in a heartbeat.
+HALEY BARBOUR: If I could get total flexibility, I'd take a two percent cap in a heartbeat.